loanstreet/deploy-scripts/README.md

 Follow the instructions given by the installer

 # Automated Testing
-The project contains automated testing to verify that deployments don't break when new changes are made to deploy-scripts.
+The project contains automated tests to verify that deployments don't break when new changes are made to deploy-scripts.

 **Since deployments work over ssh, running the tests requires you to add your own SSH public key to the $HOME/.ssh/authorized_keys file in your home directory.**